Queen Camilla’s son reveals her kitchen secrets

 “So I thought 25 years of food writing, a quarter of a century, I’ve just about built up enough to say it’s interesting enough.”

-Originally, the book was only set to cover recipes from Queen Victoria to the Queen Elizabeth II, giving Parker Bowles a “degree of separation”, as he had only met the late monarch twice.
+Originally, the book was only set to cover recipes from Queen Victoria to Queen Elizabeth II, giving Parker Bowles a “degree of separation”, as he had only met the late monarch twice.

 Speaking about the first time he met Queen Elizabeth, he said: “When I was eight, I was so scared that I curtsied rather than bowed.

-“The second time was in my mother’s wedding in Windsor and my sister and I had snuck out for a fag or something and got lost and suddenly heard this voice are ‘are you okay?’”
+“The second time was in my mother’s wedding in Windsor and my sister and I had snuck out for a fag or something and got lost and suddenly heard this voice saying, ‘are you okay?’”

 He added: “Obviously she was magnetic and lovely and she was the Queen, the most famous person in the world.
 We just followed like two rather terrified but awestruck puppies as she went down the hall with the dogs.”

-When the late Queen died, the contents of the cookbook became “closer to home”, with recipes from his mother and some of the King’s favourite meals including a green omelette, though Parker Bowles says he conscious about “not stepping over any line into privacy”.
+When the late Queen died, the contents of the cookbook became “closer to home”, with recipes from his mother and some of the King’s favourite meals including a green omelette, though Parker Bowles says he is conscious about “not stepping over any line into privacy”.

 He notes how the King’s approach is much lighter than those of his ancestors.
 Queen Victoria, famously dubbed the greedy Queen, would indulge in 12 breakfast dishes, eight to 12 courses for lunch and 10 to 14 dishes for dinner.

-Known instead for his reluctance to waste food, Charles has become known as the “King of the countryside” amongst British farmers, thanks to his passion for sustainability and regenerative farming.
+Known instead for his reluctance to waste food, Charles has become known as the “king of the countryside” amongst British farmers, thanks to his passion for sustainability and regenerative farming.

-But he has kept two aspects of the past evident in royal entertaining: “State banquets - and everything stops for tea.”.
+But he has kept two aspects of the past evident in royal entertaining: “State banquets – and everything stops for tea.”

 Much like the kings and queens of the past, Parker Bowles’ lifestyle as a food critic involves more than the average amount of indulgence, which he has had to make adjustments to for the sake of his health.